Skip to content Skip to footer

 • Prioritization

-• On-the-ground decisions
+• Corporate and on-the-ground decisions

-One Tracking Feature: AI-Automated Telematics for Trailer & Generator
+Next Phase – One Tracking Feature: AI-Automated Telematics for Trailer & Generator

 I designed an AI-automated telematics feature that gives disaster-response teams real-time visibility into trailers, generators, and haulers.
 The system intelligently recommends tasks, predicts delays, and triggers proactive alerts, which turn a chaotic, manual process into a streamlined, AI-supported workflow.